 6. Don’t leave early

 As my friend Andrew Pickering (one half of the content marketing duo Andrew and Pete) pointed out recently, the best conversations often happen at the bar – after the event.
 So don’t rush off at the end unless you absolutely have to.
-Most event organisers now include evening socials (you can find out about the socials at Soulful PR Live in our Facebook community).
+Most event organisers now include evening socials (you can find out about the socials for #2020 Sorted in our Facebook community).

 7. Follow up